piyushPathak309/Json-Based-Inventory-Management-Systme-Project/README.md

 # JSON-based-Inventory-Management-System

-## Its the First Project given to us (as a interns) from ELITE TECHNO GROUPS as part of Python Internship.
+## Its the First Project given to us (as a interns) from ELITE TECHNO GROUPS(ETG) as part of Python Internship.

 ##  About the Repository?
 ### This is an Inventory Management System Project which is created by using Python codes and JSON files.
-This system contains three notebook files & three json files.
+This Project contains three ipynb(Interactive Python Notebook) files & three json files.
 They are:

 1. Adding & Deleting Items.ipynb- Here, the records are added to the dictionary & also can be deleted according to user's choice.
 2. Purchasing Items.ipynb- In this, the customer can purchase any number of items as per his/her choice.